-Spot on cactus is a big problem among cactus lovers.
-There Are various kind of spots and various reasons for those spots.
+Spots on cactus are a big problem among cactus lovers.
+There are various kinds of spots and various reasons for those spots.

-So, this article is about the spots that your cactus may come across and the methods which you could use to overcome them.
+Now you understand the importance of knowing about spots on cactus.
+Therefore, I thought of writing this article about the spots that your cactus may come across and the methods that you could use to overcome them.

 There are several factors which could result in spots in your cactus.
 It could be mainly due to pest infestations.